-Some visitors come to Itasca State Park in Minnesota just to see the headwaters of the Mississippi River.
-Indeed, this placid pond is perhaps the Park’s largest attraction.
+Some visitors come to Itasca State Park in northern Minnesota just to see the headwaters of the Mississippi River.
+Indeed, this placid pond is perhaps the park’s largest attraction.
 But there are plenty of other things to see and do here, both in the summer and winter months.

 RV Rentals in Itasca State Park